bishopblade/FSND-P4-Design-A-Game/README.md

 # Hangman Game API

 Welcome to the Hangman API.
 This document details how to query the Hangman API.
+In this implementation of Hangman, the word you have to guess will be randomly selected from a list of countries.
+On each turn you can either guess a single character or try to guess the entire word.

 ## Gameplay
 To create a game, first send a request to the create_user endpoint.
 After a user is created, you can create a game